 Abdominal exercises to get rid of your mommy belly and fix a diastasis recti

 A basic crunch does help strengthen the abdominal muscles although doing this alone will not correct a diastasis.
 Most experts including Julie Tupler, inventor if the Tupler Technique reccomend binding the tummy along with abdominal exercises to fix a diastasis.
+She also recommends specific mummy tummy exercises.
 This does help, although not everyone can afford the expensive Diastasis Rehab Splint® offered on the Tupler Technique website.
 Using a simple waist trimmer or slimmer belt during your exercise routine will produce the same results.
+Below is a great mommy belly workout that will help you get rid of your mom belly.

 The bicycle crunch will strengthen and tighten the transverse abdominal muscle and the obliques.
 Lay down on your back with your knees slightly bent.
 Place your hands behind your ears and slowly lift up while bringing your knees one at a time up to your chest.
 Rotate your knees like you are riding a bicycle.
 Repeat this for sixteen reps.